Cardiac Rehab Degree Programs with Course Information

 Bachelor of Science in Exercise Science

 When graduates of an exercise science bachelor's degree program enter the cardiac rehab field, they are qualified to interact with related professionals--such as nutritionists and cardiologists--and to understand how exercise and medical prescriptions interact.
 The clinical portion of the program is supervised, and it allows students to apply their lessons in wellness and rehabilitation centers.
-Enrollment in a Bachelor of Science in Exercise Science program generally does not have any special requirements outside of the admissions prerequisites to the college or university.

 An undergraduate degree program for exercise science covers material ranging from human anatomy and exercise physiology to psychology and weight management.
 Course titles may include: